wargotik/wargot-ha-addons/wg-hassio-alarmme/README.md

 ## Description

-This add-on provides alarm management functionality for Home Assistant.
+This add-on provides alarm management functionality for Home Assistant with background sensor monitoring and virtual switch control.

 ## Installation